 Now Enchantment can be taught, but mainly Enchantment is primarily done by the Khah'.
 That being said though, Talismans can be bought rather easily, so if your character would like a good luck charm to protect them whilst traveling, it is simply to obtain one without being able to enchant themselves.

 The Khah' are a very open species when it comes to sex.
 They don't really care about gender, homosexuality is not an issue, and making love isn't shameful before marriage.
 In fact, Khah' would rather go into a relationship knowing that they have sexual chemistry before approaching a Storyteller to get married.
 So, basic dating is quietly, but expected to include some sexual exploration.
 That doesn't mean that it's a free ticket to go have sex openly, where ever and engage in orgies though, so don't get too ahead of yourself.
 Monogamy in a relationship, whether merely boyfriend-girlfriend or married, is a necessity to not be shamed.

-Khah' pregnancies are extremely short in comparison to some races, as their pregnancy terms are only 12 Tam'nýer—a''n days, 2 days short of a full Tam'nýer—a''n week.
+Khah' pregnancies are extremely short in comparison to some races, as their pregnancy terms are only 12 Tam'nýer—a''n days.
 Khah' can produce 1-2 children per pregnancy.

 Reproduction: The Khah' can reproduce with themselves, Humans, Z'sa'Ză-'Bäa and Nkhya'jra.

 *Please note that if you do wish to write a crossbred character that in Tam'nýer—a' the child will always take after the mother more.